-4.7.1 Below are details of the payments made by the Company and all payment undertakings (in cash and/or cash equivalents, loans, rights and any other benefit) which the Company took upon itself in the reporting year, as recognized in the financial statements for the reporting year, including with regard to retirement terms, for each of the five officers receiving the highest pay from among the senior officers serving in the Company or a company under its control (the three senior officers with the highest compensation in the corporation, whose compensation was provided in connection with their position in the corporation itself, are among the following five officers):
+4.7.1 Below are details of the payments made by the Company and all payment undertakings (in cash and/or cash equivalents, loans, rights and any other benefit) which the Company took upon itself in the reporting year, as recognized in the financial statements for the reporting year, including with regard to retirement terms, for each of the five officers receiving the highest pay from among the senior officers serving in the Company or a company under its control (the three senior officers with the highest remuneration in the corporation, whose remuneration was provided in connection with their position in the corporation itself, are among the following five officers):

-Name Position Employmen t Stake in corporate capital Salary (NIS thousa nds) Bonus (NIS thousand s) Share- based payment, manageme nt fees, consulting fees, commissio n, interest, rent and other Total (NIS thousand s) Mr. Haim Shani (1) Joint Active Chairman of the Board of Directors 100% 21.92% (1) 1,208 1,140 - 2,348 Mr. Amit Harari CEO of the Company 100% - 733 139 117 989 Mr. Yehuda Cohen (2) CFO 100% - 711 38 34 783 Mr. Albert Betz General Manager Unitronics INC 100% - 596 48 56 700 Ms. Bareket Shani (3) Deputy CEO, VP Human Resources and Director 100% - 687 - - 687 Other directors who are not officers 919 627 - 1,546
+Name Position Employme nt Stake in corporate capital Salary (NIS thousa nds) Bonus (NIS thousan ds) Share- based payment, manageme nt fees, consulting fees, commissio n, interest, rent and other Total (NIS thousand s) Mr. Haim Shani (1) Joint Active Chairman of the Board of Directors 100% 21.85% (1) 1,329 1,191 - 2,520 Mr. Amit Harari CEO of the Company 100% - 915 400 97 1,412 Mr. Albert Betz General Manager Unitronics INC 100% - 670 323 46 1,039 Mr. Boaz Carmi VP Sales 100% - 646 160 37 843 Mr. Ron Alkalay VP Supply Chain 100% - 660 85 37 782 Other directors who are not officers 1,038 655 - 1,693

-- (1) For details of the rent paid by the Company to the Company under the control of Haim Shani and Bareket Shani in respect of the rental of private floors on the Unitronics House, see section 1.12.3 in Chapter A of this Periodic Report. - (2) On January 11, 2021, the Company announced that Mr. Yehuda Cohen had ceased to serve as the CFO of the Company.
-For further details, see the Immediate Report of the Company dated January 11, 2021, Reference no. 2021-01-004797, the information of which is incorporated herein by way of reference. - (3) As of January 8, 2021, Ms. Shani has resigned from all of her management positions in the Company and she serves solely as a Director of the Company. - 4.7.2 Compensation policy On May 16, 2019, following the approval of the Balance Sheet Committee, the Compensation and Audit Committee (hereinafter - the "Compensation Committee") and the Company's Board of Directors, the Company's Annual General and Special Meeting approved the Company's previous remuneration policy, which Expires at the end of three years from the date of its approval.
-The Compensation Committee and the Company's Board of Directors believe that it is appropriate to adopt a new and updated remuneration policy, which will maintain the principles that underlie the previous remuneration policy, but will be updated, among other things, to fulfill the needs that characterize the Company's activities and to anchor and implement the amendments made to the Companies Law and its regulations.
+- (1) For details of the rent paid by the Company to the Company under the control of Haim Shani and Bareket Shani in respect of the rental of private floors on the Unitronics House, see section 1.12.3 in Chapter A of this Periodic Report. - 4.7.2 Remuneration policy On May 16, 2019, following the approval of the Balance Sheet Committee, the Remuneration and Audit Committee (hereinafter - the " Remuneration Committee") and the Company's Board of Directors, the Company's Annual General and Special Meeting approved the Company's previous remuneration policy, which Expires at the end of three years from the date of its approval.
+The Remuneration Committee and the Company's Board of Directors believe that it is appropriate to adopt a new and updated remuneration policy, which will maintain the principles that underlie the previous remuneration policy, but will be updated, among other things, to fulfill the needs that characterize the Company's activities and to anchor and implement the amendments made to the Companies Law and its regulations.
 For the approved remuneration policy text, see Immediate Report on Assembly dated April 8, 2019, reference 2019-01-032430, which is hereby incorporated by reference) ("the Remuneration Policy").
 As of the date of this report, the terms of office and employment of all Company officers are in accordance with the remuneration policy

-4.7.3 Mr. Haim Shani and Ms. Bareket Shani - The Company is bound by personal employment agreements with Mr. Haim Shani (controlling shareholder of Company (jointly with the FIMI Fund) and a Director) and with Ms. Bareket Shani (Mr. Shani's wife, who also serves as a Board member) (hereinafter in this section: "the Employment Agreements").
-In accordance with the Employment Agreements, Mr. Shani serves as Company Joint Active Chairman of the Board of Directors, and Ms. Shani serves as Deputy CEO and Chief Human Resources Officer, both holding full-time jobs.
+4.7.3 Mr. Haim Shani and Ms. Bareket Shani - The Company is bound by a personal employment agreement with Mr. Haim Shani (controlling shareholder of the Company (jointly with the FIMI Fund) and a Director), and until January 2021 was bound to the employment agreement of Ms. Bareket Shani (Mr. Shani's wife, who also serves as a Board member) (hereinafter in this section: "the Employment Agreements").
+In accordance with the Employment Agreements, Mr. Shani serves as Company Joint Active Chairman of the Board of Directors, and Ms. Shani served until January 2021 as Deputy CEO and Chief Human Resources Officer, both holding full-time jobs.